 A two word constant may be generated by placing TWC in the operation field of a line, and the constant in the operand field.
 This symbolic line must have a label.
 The assembler will generate the value of the expression in the operand field, right justify filling with binary zeros the resultant value in the two word field, and assign an address to the label.
+The sign of both words is identical.
 The left half of the two word constant may be addressed by using the label, the right half by using the label plus one.